Chet Jastremski

 Chester Andrew Jastremski (January 12, 1941 – May 3, 2014) was an American competition swimmer, who competed for Indiana University, and was both a 1964 Olympic bronze medalist in breaststroke and an American and world record-holder.
 Exceptional as a breaststroker, in his career, he set 21 national and 12 world records, and was considered by Sports Illustrated in 1961 as one of the greatest swimmers of his era.
 Jastremski was the first swimmer to go under one minute for the 100-yard breaststroke.
-He would later graduate medical school at the University of Indiana in 1968 and practice medicine in Bloomington, Indiana, also serving as a swim coach for local teams.
+He would later graduate medical school at the Indiana University in 1968 and practice medicine in Bloomington, Indiana, also serving as a swim coach for local teams.

 Early life

 Chester Jastremski was born January 12, 1941 in Toledo, Ohio to parents Gertrude and Chester Jastremski Sr. Around the age of eight, Chet began swimming for the Toledo Central YMCA where he was coached by Thomas J. Edwards, and competed for the club by the age of nine.
 A highly accomplished coach, Edwards worked as a physical director and swim coach at the Toledo Central YMCA from 1948-1954, and served as an outstanding coach for Kenyon College from 1954-1964 where he led Kenyon to conference championships in ten successive years.
 Chet later attended and swam for Toledo's Catholic all male college preparatory school St. Francis de Sales, graduating in June 1959.
 By 1957, Jastremski represented Toledo's Glass City Aquatic Club in a few meets.
 At the April 10-11, 1958, National YMCA Championships, he broke a National YMCA record in the 200-yard butterfly with a YMCA meet record time of 2:14.7, and swam the 200-yard Individual Medley with a meet record time of 2:12.
 Representing St. Francis de Sales, Jastremski was an All American swimmer in High School and was a National Catholic High School Champion.
 In his High School Junior and Senior years, Jastremski represented Cincinnati Coca-Colas Swim Club, coached by Paul Hartlaub, and trained with the team during the summers of 1958 and 1959, but continued to attend Toledo's St. Francis de Sales High.
 Hartlaub also coached the University of Cincinnati men's team.

 In his Senior year, Jastremski was widely recruited by a number of schools for his swimming skills including Yale, Notre Dame, Michigan State, Michigan and Ohio State.
 He initially accepted an invitation to enroll at the University of Cincinnati to swim under his former coach Paul Hartlaub, but decided before the Fall, 1959 semester to swim for Indiana University.